barteksielicki/hollywood-gallery/README.md

 ![Architecture](https://github.com/barteksielicki/hollywood-gallery/blob/master/images/architecture.jpg?raw=true "Architecture schema")

 The whole project consists of two parts: UI and server.
-UI is the interface for user, it shows the picture from the camera, sends requests with image of user to server, displays found actors and statistics about previously found actors.
+UI is the interface for user, it shows the picture from the camera, sends requests with image of user to server and displays found actors.
 Server finds face on image from request, embeds it as vector and then finds most look alike actor.
 After this operations server sends back response with actor's name and image, which is displayed in UI.

 ## App workflow